Lawyer Raymundo Larraín does a quick rundown on the major highlights this new bill introduces.

 We already glossed over them in detail in previous articles: Government to introduce rental control in 2021 – 28th October 2020.

-To sum up, lofty ideals with other people’s estates.
+To sum up, lofty ideals at the expense of other people’s estates.

 This law introduces a plethora of undefined legal concepts left for ulterior regulation to develop, listing but a few: